lysmarine/lysmarine_gen/README.md

 following instructions in the next chapter).
 CircleCI is the tool which is used to create the OS image.

+NOTE: Do not forget to set WiFi country after the installation.

 NOTE: Due to Cloudsmith bandwidth restrictions, please try to find your required image using this link first: <https://ln2.sync.com/dl/984201ff0/x7ysfgpw-zat4snnk-4zfc9ijn-35kwfxia>